On This Page

 There are seven elected positions for student directors on the Board.
 To find out more about being a representative on the UTS Board, see ActivateUTS: Who we are.

 The UTS Students' Association is a completely independent and democratic organisation run by students, for students.
-See the UTS Students' Association website for more information.
+Visit the UTS Students' Association for more information.